 Join us for The Thacker Mountain Radio Hour Thursday, Oct.
 17 at 6 pm at the Lyric Oxford (1006 Van Buren Avenue, Oxford, MS 38655).
 FREE admission.

-Guests: Author Morgan Parker (“Who Put This Song On?”), gospel group the Sensational Barnes Brothers (“Nobody’s Fault But My Own”) plus a special appearance by country singer Maggie Rose (“Change the Whole Thing”)
+Guests: Author Morgan Parker (“Who Put This Song On?”), gospel group the Sensational Barnes Brothers (“Nobody’s Fault But My Own”) plus a special appearance by American pop-soul singer Maggie Rose (“Change the Whole Thing”)

 Hosts: Jim Dees and our house band, the Yalobushwhackers

 Radio: WUMS 92.1 FM (Oxford)

 Morgan Parker’s debut young adult novel is Who Put This Song On?
 (Delacorte Press).
 She is the author of the poetry collections Magical Negro (Tin House 2019), There Are More Beautiful Things Than Beyoncé (Tin House 2017), and Other People’s Comfort Keeps Me Up At Night (Switchback Books 2015).
 A debut book of nonfiction is forthcoming next year from One World.

 Parker is the recipient of a 2017 National Endowment for the Arts Literature Fellowship, winner of a Pushcart Prize, and has been hailed by The New York Times as “a dynamic craftsperson” of “considerable consequence to American poetry.”